Ruby

 3. In the terminal, try running your failing or passing tests with rspec --format documentation.
 What’s different?

 4. RSpec reads command line configurations from .rspec, one of the two files generated when RSpec is initialized in a project.
 If you liked the output you got with --format documentation, you can use the .rspec file to hold that flag.
 In doing so, you won’t have to type it in every time you run your test suite.
 Open the file in your text editor and, on a new line, add --format documentation.
-For more information on configuring RSpec, see the docs here.
+For more information, you can read more about configuring RSpec.

 Knowledge check